quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 and enterprise networks to aid troubleshooting and performance monitoring without requiring the generation of active measurement traffic.

-The presence of packet numbers on most QUIC packets allows the trivial one-sided estimation of packet loss and reordering between the sender and a given observation point.
+The presence of packet numbers on all QUIC packets allows the trivial one-sided estimation of packet loss and reordering between the sender and a given observation point.
 However, since retransmissions are not identifiable as such, loss between an observation point and the receiver cannot be reliably estimated.